apple/swift-homomorphic-encryption/CONTRIBUTING.md

 ### Pull Requests:
 Before making a commit for a pull request, please run `pre-commit install`.
-Then each commit will run some basic formatting checks.
+Then on each commit some basic formatting checks will be run.